primatejs/primate/docs/modules/types.md

-Similar to the types you define in `types`, the types included in this module will be injected into the `body`, `path`, `query`, `cookies` and `headers` properties of a request.
+Similar to the types you define in `types`, the types included in this module will be injected into the `body`, `path`, `query`, `cookies` and `headers` properties of a request, as `get**X**` function, where `x` is the type's name.
 In addition, all the types are exported for use in stores.

 ## Configuration options